grezniczek/actiontag-parser/PARSER_REQUIREMENTS_AND_IMPLEMENTATION.md

-# Action Tag Parser: Requirements and Initial Implementation Design
+# Action Tag Parser: Requirements, Contract, and Implementation History

 ## Status and Scope

-This is the first implementation-design draft for the parser to be built in this External Module.
-It turns the core-integration plan into an implementable contract, but it deliberately does not prescribe semantic rules for individual action tags.
+This document began as the implementation design for the External Module.
+The portable parser was subsequently implemented in the EM and moved to REDCap's `authoring-syntax-diagnostics` branch as `Classes/ActionTagParser.php`.
+It still records the design constraints and acceptance goals, but the core executable contract and shared PHP/JS fixtures now define the implemented action-tag result shape.

-The parser will be portable PHP 8.1+: it may not read REDCap metadata, access a database, use globals, evaluate logic or piping, or depend on the External Module framework.
+The parser is portable PHP 8.1+: it may not read REDCap metadata, access a database, use globals, evaluate logic or piping, or depend on the External Module framework.
 Its only input is annotation text plus parser options.
 Its only output is structured parse data and, in diagnostic mode, syntax findings.

-This document is intentionally written so that the resulting parser can later move unchanged to REDCap core as `Classes/ActionTagParser.php`.
+The parser is now present in core.
+The EM remains the experimentation and benchmark environment for parser products, condition resolution, scoped metadata helpers, and eventual compatibility work.
+Runtime replacement and a documented `REDCap` facade remain separate future decisions.

+### Contract ownership

+- `UnitTests/ActionTags/ActionTagParserContract.md` in core and its PHP/JS
+  fixtures are the current syntax-contract reference.
+- This document owns the rationale, constraints, benchmark expectations, and migration goals that are broader than the pure parser result.
+- `ActionTagParser::parse()` is currently an internal core surface.
+A future documented `REDCap::parseActionTags()` wrapper is the public stability commitment; it is not required for internal experimentation.

 ## Decisions Made So Far